Kempie1/stock-checker/README.md

 ## Contributions for SE_05

-Maximilian first used psycopg2 to build the ORM and this was then switched out from Artem with SQLArchemy.
+Maximilian first used psycopg2 to build the ORM and this was then switched out from Artem with SQLAlchemy.
 We both worked in a call while screensharing the code.
 Whenever bigger erros occured we collabrated together to solve them.